200% Money Back Guarantee

 The key for beating the clock is to practice with timed practice tests as much as you can.
 The timed aspect of a HESI A2 reading comprehension practice test will help you become more comfortable working within the time constraints.

-Our free HESI reading practice test has a scored report that breaks down every question you answered by the time you took to answer it, with this information you can start to get an idea of where you took too long and got hung up, once you know the types of questions that slowed you down you can figure out how to get faster.
+Our free HESI reading comprehension practice test has a scored report that breaks down every question you answered by the time you took to answer it, with this information you can start to get an idea of where you took too long and got hung up, once you know the types of questions that slowed you down you can figure out how to get faster.

 So let’s go ahead and just get right into the topics that you will see in this section.